bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### SSM

-If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), it is possible to use SSM Command Documents to update your Bottlerocket nodes.
+If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), it may be convenient for you to use SSM Command Documents to update your Bottlerocket nodes.

 **Important:** when using the SSM instructions below to update Bottlerocket nodes, workloads are _not_ be drained from the node before rebooting the node (unlike when using Brupop, for example).

 #### SSM Command Document Method

+This method performs the same action as the [`apiclient` commands](#apiclient-commands) method above, but uses SSM Command Documents rather than interactively running the `apiclient` commands from the [control container](https://github.com/bottlerocket-os/bottlerocket#control-container).
 SSM Command Documents allow you to specify shell commands to run on target nodes.
 Use the `aws:runShellScript` SSM Action inside SSM Command Documents to run the `apiclient update` command on your Bottlerocket nodes.
 See the [`apiclient` documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/sources/api/apiclient/README.md#update-mode) to learn more about `apiclient update`.